alxmrs/aromasday.org/src/index.md

 > - **Sunday, August 24, at 5pm** to tear down barriers.
 Meeting location TBD.

 Aromas Day is run by a small but dedicated group of volunteers.
-If you want to give back and make the next Aromas Day better, we'd love to have you as a volunteer.
+If you want to give back and make the next Aromas Day better, we'd love to have your help.

 Currently, there are two good ways to make a contribution: